 - 4.23 In order to secure the future welfare of these existing trees and hedgerows, the following measures should be implemented in order to ensure their upkeep and care. - Encouraging the planting of hedgerow boundaries (native species), possibly alongside a fence for security and privacy. - The inclusion of 'swift bricks' within new brickwork.
 These are unobtrusive nesting sites aimed at attracting swifts, situated below the eaves.
 Alternatively, there is a form available that fits within the roof tiles.
 Swifts tend to nest in colonies and remain localised.
 The provision of suitable nesting sites, particularly on a multi-dwelling development, could lead to the appearance of a new colony. - The installation of bird boxes for those other species that enjoy human habitation, in particular, ready-formed house martin nests and starling boxes, both of which are installed below the eaves.
 There has been a great reduction in numbers of starlings within Tatsfield and the fitting of these boxes may promote a revived population.
 House martins used to nest regularly around the village but have not done so for many years.
 It is possible that the provision of nest boxes would encourage their return. - 4.24 There are many other forms of bird box that would benefit our native species but not all are as unobtrusive as the ones suggested above.
 House sparrows, for example, may well benefit from the provision of a multi-entrance box fitted to a wall but, being fitted at a lower height, not everyone will appreciate this as a feature of their home.
 House owners should be encouraged to provide nest boxes within their gardens. - 4.25 Other wildlife-Birds are part of a much broader eco-system.
 Nevertheless, for most residents, they are the most evident form of wildlife within Tatsfield.
 They visit gardens, eat food supplied for them, use nest boxes and generally provide interest and entertainment for naturalists and non-naturalists alike.
-Mammals, reptiles and amphibians also emerge occasionally from the undergrowth and make themselves visible.

-The following measures should be implemented in order to benefit - Install bat boxes on new and existing buildings.
+Mammals, reptiles and amphibians also emerge occasionally from the undergrowth and make themselves visible. - The following measures should be implemented in order to benefit these creatures: - Install bat boxes on new and existing buildings. - Inform people that grass snakes and slow-worms are harmless. - Encourage pond owners to make provision for frogs, toads and newts.